TKA-Developments/RN-Challenge/README.md

 ## How to run the demo

-To start the demo, type in npm start inside the RN-Challenge directory
+To start the demo, type in npm start inside the RN-Challenge directory.

+Note: For best viewing experience, please use the Expo Go app to test the app (I used Expo Go and the IOS emulator for the development of this app)

 1. Homescreen
 - In the homepage, you will see three distinct components